'Breaking Bad' TV spinoff 'Better Call Saul' gets go-ahead

 The one-hour show will be a prequel and tell the story of Goodman before he became the lawyer for Walter White, the series' main character played by Bryan Cranston.

-AMC, which is part of AMC Networks Inc, and Sony Corp's Sony Pictures Television did not say when production would start or when it was projected to air.
+AMC, which is part of AMC Networks Inc (AMCX.O), and Sony Corp's (6758.T) Sony Pictures Television did not say when production would start or when it was projected to air.

 "Breaking Bad," which concludes its five-season run this month, is a dark drug drama about a high school chemistry teacher who begins producing and selling methamphetamine to secure his family's financial future after he is diagnosed with terminal cancer.